johnsiddoway/blog/src/posts/2024/05/15/style-test/index.md

 # Tooltips

-<span data-title="Here is some additional info">Hover over me</span> to see a tooltip.
+<span data-tooltip="Here is some additional info">Hover over me</span> to see a tooltip.

-<span data-title="Here is some additional info.
+<span data-tooltip="Here is some additional info.
 What do you think of it?
 I'd say it's very nice.">Hover over me</span> to see a tooltip with a ton of text.

 # Abbreviations